-D5.6 presented a comprehensive quali-quantitative methodology for risk assessment and selection of clusters of innovations.
+D5.7 presented a comprehensive quali-quantitative methodology for risk assessment and management by the appropriate selection of clusters of innovations.

 The application of the SPRC methodology allows to obtain a qualitative risk assessment in a given site, including a full description of the system exposed at the hazard/s and promoting a participatory approach within the local communities and the experts.
 The detailed modelling of the hydraulic vulnerability is then the first step to derive a quantitative risk assessment, which can be performed by means of decision support systems, leading to the quantitative assessment of social, economic and environmental impacts.
-This assessment can be run for different clusters of innovations, leading to the selection of the optimal cluster for a given site in terms of risk effectiveness.
-This information can be complemented by qualitatively assessing the sectoral impact assessment of the clusters through the combination of the tables describing the sectoral impact assessment of each innovation within the cluster.
+This assessment can be run for different clusters of innovations, leading to the selection of the optimal cluster for a given site in terms of risk management effectiveness.
+This information can be complemented by qualitatively assessing the sectoral impact assessment of the clusters through the linear combination of the tables describing the sectoral impact assessment of each innovation within the cluster.

-Managers and policy makers can benefit from the support of decision support systems, under development also in the BRIGAID project and available through the Climate Innovation Window.
+Managers and policy makers can benefit from the support of decision support systems, which have been developed also in the BRIGAID project (for instance, the COASTS tool) and are available through the Climate Innovation Window.
 These systems allow for a simplified run of many climate scenarios, representing different sources of hazards, such as coastal floods, riverine floods and rainfalls, and allow to include clusters of adaptation solutions.
 The results of the risk assessment maps can be used to support the selection of different clusters.

-D5.6 presented also three examples, showing how to select and implement clusters of innovations in different sites: in Cesenatico, IT, in Antwerp, BE, and in Dresden, DE.
+D5.7 presented also three examples, showing how to select and implement clusters of innovations in different sites: in Cesenatico, IT, in Antwerp, BE, and in Dresden, DE.
 In these sites, risk assessment was first carried out by applying the SPRC method, in cooperation with the local communities.
 The quantitative information about the hydraulic vulnerability of the areas were then derived from detailed hydraulic modelling.
-In both Cesenatico and Antwerp the assessment was performed with the support of decision support systems.
+In both Cesenatico and Antwerp, the assessment was performed thanks to decision support systems.
 In Cesenatico, an application of the sectoral impact of Clusters of Innovations starting from the available TIF was also presented.